 - How long has the partnership lasted?

 The internet is a treasure trove of history.
-More than what’s on their homepage, dig and see what the history of an agency is.
+More than what’s on their homepage, dig and see what the history of prospective digital firms.

 Communication is a two-way street, and should be clear and transparent on both sides.
 An agency should prioritize your project, just as you should prioritize your partnership with a prospective agency.